 This is a special trip.
 There are only 24 cabins on the ship and they usually travel half full.
-It’s more like traveling on a private yacht than a cruise ship.
-The ship is filled with interesting people who are fellow curious wanderlust travelers.
+It’s more like travelling on a private yacht than a cruise ship.
+The ship is filled with interesting people who are fellow curious wanderlust travellers.
 They are looking for something a bit more special and bespoke than an ocean cruise ship with discos and casinos shared by 3,000 other guests.
-The type of travelers that are drawn to river cruising also leads to interesting conversation and laughter at dinner or on the promenade deck while sipping on cocktails.
+The type of travellers that are drawn to river cruising also leads to interesting conversation and laughter at dinner or on the promenade deck while sipping on cocktails.

-The itinerary for this trip is on the Mekong River from Saigon (Ho Chi Minh) to Phnom Penh.
+The itinerary for this trip takes in the Mekong River from Saigon (Ho Chi Minh) to Phnom Penh.
 The Mekong River is one of the longest rivers in the world and flows 2,700 miles from deep in China to Burma, Laos, Thailand, Cambodia and finally Vietnam.
-The four day trip allows the passengers to sample the from two of these wonderful Indochina countries.
+The four day trip allows the passengers to sample two of these wonderful Indochina countries.

 After meeting up in Saigon, a group of strangers boards a custom bus for the departure point at My Tho, where the mighty Mekong River terminates at the South China Sea.
 Along the way we pass the rice fields and begin to see the simple way of life in the Mekong delta for the Vietnamese people.
 Over the next few days, the cast of strangers will end as friends and many will forge close and long lasting relationships.

 At this point we get our first presentation from our guide, who is from Saigon and has a wealth of information about the culture and history of Vietnam.
 He is very approachable and will take the group on forays into the villages during our stops along the Mekong River.